Tactical Cluster: Batch Processing Pipelines

 Spatial Query Patterns & Plan Analysis

 Spatial joins and aggregations dominate GIS batch workloads.
-DuckDB automatically constructs an R-tree index for GEOMETRY columns during join evaluation, but you must verify index utilization and parallelism distribution via execution plans.
+DuckDB automatically constructs an R-tree index for GEOMETRY columns during join evaluation when one is present; otherwise it falls back to a hash or nested-loop join.
+Verify index utilization and parallelism distribution via execution plans.

 EXPLAIN (ANALYZE, FORMAT JSON)